-The brake function does not ensure functional safety!
-Danger by falling load (in case of suspended load, vertical axes).
-An additional mechanical brake is required for functional safety, which must be safely operated, e.g. via the Safety Card S1-2 (see p.
-151).
+• An additional mechanical brake is required for functional safety, which must be safely operated, e.g. via the Safety Card S1-2 (see p.
+154).

-Wiring with cable length ≤ 25m
+Wiring with cable length $\leq$ 25m

 Wiring with cable length >25m

 With long motor cables leakage currents endanger the output stage of the servo amplifier.
 For cable lengths above 25m up to max.
 50m, the motor choke 3YL or 3YLN (see accessories manual) must be wired into the motor cable, close to the amplifier.